FSipiano/newbieDictionary/README.md

 **Environment** - where you are working within your computer.
 For example, if you are making a webpage, your environment would be a **text editor** or **IDE** and the browser window.

 **Function** -  The block of code that you can call by name, A function is independent of an object.

+**Function & variable naming conventions** - A naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.
+ - Camel Case: Writing names without spaces or punctuation, indicating the separation of words with a single capitalized letter.
+    Example:
+     - helloWorld
+     - newbieDictionary
+ - Pascal Case: Making the first letter of each word capitalized.
+Often used when writing code to name functions, classes, and other objects.
+    Example:
+     - Car
+     - LinkedList
+ - kabab-case: Putting a hyphen between words in order to improve readability while allowing them to be used as variables in code.
+    Example:
+     - hello-world
+     - active-multiplier

 **Git** - The name of a version control system.
 Involves branches and trees, pushing and pulling.
 All in all a great time.